 Procedure - This is likely the most common data level for custom questions.
-This data-level covers any question where the answer can change for a second procedure done during the same episode of care or admission.
+This data level covers any question where the answer can change for a second procedure done during the same episode of care or admission.

 Event - This data level is rarely used.
-Before using the event data level, extra discussion should be conducted with Cedaron.
+Before using the event data level, extra discussion should be taken with Cedaron.

-Admission - This data level covers questions about admission, discharge, and items that do not change between admissions.
-When users consider an "episode of care," it falls under this data level.
+Admission - This data level covers questions about admission, discharge, and items which do not change between admissions.
+Often when users consider an "episode of care", it falls under this data level.

-Episode - Very few items are stored at this data level.
-An example of what would go here is an item that would stay the same on an immediate re-admission after a discharge - for example; a patient was discharged, collapsed in the parking lot, and was therefore re-admitted.
+Hospitalization - Very few items are stored at this data level.
+An example of what would go here is an item which would stay the same on an immediate re-admission after a discharge - for example a patient was discharged, collapsed in the parking lot, and was therefore re-admitted.

-Patient - The patient data level is only suitable for base-level demographics.
-Items at the patient level rarely change, such as patient name and contact information.
+Patient - The patient data level is really only suitable for base level demographics.
+Items at the patient level are things that rarely change such as patient name and contact information.
 However, even contact information, if specified as "at time of admission" or similar, may not be appropriate at the patient data level.

-For additional information about the data levels, please get in touch with Cedaron.
+For additional information about the data levels, please contact Cedaron.